Spain urges common stance as euro zone at odds over ABS guarantees

-MILAN (Reuters) - Spain called on Saturday for the euro zone to find a common stance on whether to provide guarantees for the European Central Bank’s debt-buying program after governments dragged their feet and the ECB said the program risked being less effective.
+MILAN, Sept 13 (Reuters) - Spain called on Saturday for the euro zone to find a common stance on whether to provide guarantees for the European Central Bank’s debt-buying programme after governments dragged their feet and the ECB said the programme risked being less effective.

 As part of efforts to spur lending in the euro zone and revive its stagnating economy, the ECB has pledged to buy senior tranches of repackaged debt issues, or asset-backed securities (ABS).